andywar65/architettura/README.md

 ### Nesting Pages

-When you have several `Scene Pages` or `Material Pages` you can collect them under a `Scene Index / Material Index Page`.
-These page act like a blog index.
+When you have several `Scene Pages` you can collect them under a `Scene Index Page`.
+These pages act like a blog index.
 Style is borrowed by the [Bakery](https://github.com/wagtail/bakerydemo) CSS, modify it for your needs.
 Eventually uncomment `navigation_tags` from the templates, it's not a Wagtail native tag.

 ## Entities